'Common Prosperity': The 'Egalitarian' Doctrine Moving Forward in China and Impacting the World | World

 One of the most visible consequences of the common prosperity doctrine has been a new focus on the Chinese private sector, with its priorities being directed towards the domestic market.

-Technology giant Alibaba, whose global market has grown in recent years, has pledged $15.5 billion to promote common prosperity initiatives in China – and has established a dedicated team, led by the company’s chief executive. , Daniel Zhang.
+Technology giant Alibaba, whose global market has grown in recent years, has pledged $15.5 billion to promote common prosperity initiatives in China – and has established a dedicated team, led by the chief executive of company, Daniel Zhang.

 The company says it has benefited from the country’s economic progress and that “if society is doing well, and the economy is doing well, then Alibaba will be fine.”
 Its competitor Tencent, another tech giant, is also getting into this area.
 He pledged $7.75 billion for the cause.